rakzcs/cookbook/salads/potato salad.md

 5. **Make Dressing:** In a separate bowl, combine mayonnaise, sour cream, and mustard.
 6. **Season Dressing:** Grate the lemon zest into the dressing, add lemon juice, and a bit of the leftover caper liquid.
 Chop the dill and add it.
 Season with salt and pepper to taste.
 7. **Finish Salad:** Mix the dressing with the salad ingredients just before serving for the best flavor.

-This potato salad is a fantastic choice for a hearty yet refreshing side dish, combining classic Estonian flavors.